mrzealot/absolem/index.md

 ### Going wireless, and fancy

-As soon as I started using the prototype -- even despite the frustration that came from the incredible slowdown I was experiencing -- I knew that this is the shit<a href="#footnote-6"><sup>6</sup></a>!
+As soon as I started using the prototype -- even despite the frustration that came from the incredible slowdown I was experiencing -- I knew that this layout was the shit<a href="#footnote-6"><sup>6</sup></a>!
 So, naturally, I immediately started preparations for a "real" build...
 [This time, for sure!](https://hearthstone.gamepedia.com/Tinkmaster_Overspark#Quotes)